|Nutritional Guidelines (per serving)|

 While it is worth the price, you do have a number of other options here as well.
 For the budget-conscious drinker, you're sure to find a raspberry liqueur among the cheaper brands like DeKuyper.
 Any crème de framboise liqueur will work as well.
 If you're seeking one that rivals Chambord in quality, look for premium labels like Mathilde or Raspberry di Amore.

 Just like the peanut butter and jelly sandwich, there is no need to stick with raspberry for your "jam."
 Many other fruit liqueurs will play just as well with Frangelico.
+Consider pouring strawberry or apricot liqueurs.
+The black currant of crème de cassis would make a delicious shot as well.

 For drinkers who enjoy a DIY project or two, the two liqueurs used in this shot are excellent candidates for homemade liqueurs.
 This shooter just happens to be an excellent way to show off your creations.